Partial Evaluations and the Compositional Structure of the Bar Construction: Partial evaluations and their compositional properties

 \section{Partial evaluations and their compositional properties}

-We here recall the definition of partial evaluations together with some of their basic properties from~\cite{FP}, and we also prove a number of new results, in particular that the partial evaluation relation is the smallest relation internal to Eilenberg-Moore algebras which relates every formal expression to its result.
+We here recall the definition of partial evaluations together with some of their basic properties from~\cite{FP}, and we also prove a number of new results, in particular that the partial evaluation relation is the smallest relation internal to Eilenberg--Moore algebras which relates every formal expression to its result.